jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

 - **Deploying Resources with Azure Developer CLI:** Learn to efficiently deploy and manage Azure resources using the Azure Developer CLI, streamlining your development and deployment workflows.

-- **Exploring the Building Blocks of the Application:** Understand about the backend and how the application is built.
+- **Exploring the Building Blocks of the Application:** Understand the backend and how the application is built.

-- **Testing the Application: API and Web Components:** Learn to run the application locally and test all the functionalities of that application.
+- **Testing the Application: API and Web Components:** Learn to run the application locally and test all the functionalities of the application.

 - **Debugging and Evaluating Application Logic:** learn to run the orchestrator, activate tracing for debugging purposes, and assess the generated content's quality.